List of The Inbetweeners characters: Andrew Cooper

 Andrew is Simon's younger brother, with whom he often argues.
-He has been seen to outsmart Simon on more than one occasion, and it seems that he has a bit of disdain for Simon's uncool "sad case" status, suggesting he is probably more popular and more liked at school than Simon.
+He has been seen to outsmart Simon on more than one occasion, and it seems that he has a bit of disdain for Simon's uncool "sad case" status, suggesting he is more popular and more liked at school than Simon.

-In the series finale when Mr Cooper announces that after a hard decision, he is moving the family to Swansea, Simon reacts badly and says he will stay in London and get a flat with Jay, and that Andrew can live there too; Andrew flatly refuses to even consider it, implying that he would rather move to Wales than live with Simon and Jay.
+In "The Camping Trip", when Mr Cooper announces that, after a hard decision, he is moving the family to Swansea, Simon reacts badly and says he will stay in London and get a flat with Jay, offering Andrew the chance to live there too; Andrew flatly refuses to even consider it, implying that he would rather move to Wales than live with Simon and Jay.